Norse settlement of North America: Life

-Norse Greenlanders were limited to living along scattered fjords on the island that provided habitable land for their animals (such as cattle, sheep, goats, dogs, and cats) to be kept and farms to be established.
-In these fjords, the farms depended upon stables (byres) to host their livestock in the winter, and routinely culled their herds so that they could survive the season.
-With the coming of the warmer season livestock were taken from their byres to pastures, the most fertile being controlled by the most powerful farms and the church.
+Norse Greenlanders lived along scattered fjords that provided habitable land for their animals (such as cattle, sheep, goats, dogs, and cats) and arable land to farm.
+In these fjords, the farms depended upon stables (byres) to house their livestock in the winter, and farmers routinely culled their herds so that their remaining livestock could survive the season.
+During the warmer season, livestock were taken from their byres to pastures, the most fertile being controlled by the most powerful farms and the church.
 What was produced by livestock and farming was supplemented with subsistence hunting of mainly seal and caribou as well as walrus for trade.
 The Norse mainly relied on the Nordrsetur hunt, a communal hunt of migratory harp seals in the spring.

 There is evidence of Norse trade with the Thule, the ancestors of the Inuit, and the Beothuk, related to the Algonquin.
-The peoples were called the Skrælingjar by the Norse.
+The Norse called these peoples the Skrælingjar.
 The Dorset people had withdrawn from Greenland before the Norse settlement of the island.
 Items such as comb fragments, pieces of iron cooking utensils and chisels, chess pieces, ship rivets, carpenter's planes, and oaken ship fragments used in Inuit boats have been found far beyond the traditional range of Norse colonization.
 A small ivory figurine that appears to represent a Norseman has also been found among the ruins of an Inuit community house.